philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

 Times to prosthesis failure ranged from 7 weeks to almost 3 years (Figure 1).
 The total failure rate at the end of study follow up was 23% so the median time of failure could not be estimated.
-After one year under observation the rate of failure was 12% (4% -- 18%), while after two years the estimated failure rate is 21% (12% -- 29%).
+After one year under observation the rate of failure (CI) was 12% (4% -- 18%), while after two years the estimated failure rate is 21% (12% -- 29%).
 There were no significant differences among groups when comparing genders, smoking status or the knee side operated on (Table 2).